AdamJeddy/For-Future-Me/_posts/Why-We-Sleep/2022-05-24-Why-We-Sleep.md

 ### 15: Sleep and Society: What Medicine and Education Are Doing Wrong; What Google and NASA Are Doing Right
-- Taken as a whole, 1 out of every 2 adults across all developed countries (approximately 800 million people) will not get the necessary sleep they need this coming week.
+Taken as a whole, 1 out of every 2 adults across all developed countries (approximately 800 million people) will not get the necessary sleep they need this coming week.

+> Sleep matters in society!
+Explore the societal impact of insufficient sleep and its consequences.
+{: .prompt-info }

-- **The brain can never recover all the sleep it has been deprived of**.
+**The brain can never recover all the sleep it has been deprived of**.
 We cannot accumulate a debt without penalty, nor can we repay that sleep debt at a later time.

 I offer 4 diverse yet clear examples of how insufficient sleep is impacting the fabric of human society:
 - sleep in the workplace,